 Step 3: Plan the Art Direction & Shoot Details

-Once the overall visual direction of the film has been planned out, the next step is to plan the specific details of the shoot, such as where the film will be captured, who will be cast in the video and what they will wear.
+Once the overall visual direction of the video has been planned out, the next step is to plan the specific details of the shoot, such as where the video will be captured, who will be cast in the video and what they will wear.

 At this point, I also need to have an idea of what I want the model to be doing in the shot and what kind of movements they should be making.
 Hiring additional help or services must also be considered, including makeup artists, hair stylists, florists, models, or any other professionals that may be needed.